boxyhq/website/guides/jackson/frameworks/remix.md

   // extracting the tenant from email is one way to set it const tenant = email.split("@")[1];

-  return await auth.authenticate("boxyhq-saml", request, {
+  return await auth.authenticate("boxyhq-sso", request, {
     successRedirect: "/private",
     failureRedirect: "/login",
     context: {